 - At the agreed prices – if a definite fee hasn’t been agreed with the parties involved, then the price has to be considered as one that’s reasonable

-- When they say they will – when you are not given a specific time, then banks and financial institutions must carry out services within reasonable time.
-What’s considered as reasonable will depend on services that are to be carried out.
+- When they say they will – when you are not given a specific time, then banks and financial institutions must carry out services within a reasonable time.
+What’s considered reasonable will depend on the services that are to be carried out.
 In Dubai, for instance, banks are to give their decision regarding loan applications within days or weeks.

 - With skill and reasonable care – this means that they are to act responsibly, as well as retain accurate records for your finances

 You may want to know: Benefits of hiring a Court Expert

 Is it possible for a dispute to be resolved with mediation?